zzb19yk/blog/about.md

 title: About
 permalink: /about/
 ---
-# Welcome to my hompage!
+# Welcome to my homepage!
 This is my homepage.
 I will post my projects, thoughts and others here.
 Thanks!